HellBz/ALWP-AltisLife-Web-Panel/README.md

 ## Install

-Simple !
-First, include all the files downloaded into your directory.
+First ! `bower install` to download all dependencies from the project

 Then import the sql file `install.sql` into your server database.
 It will self alter, and create all the features required by the panel.

 You will now have to go to `class/config.php` and change this following code to match your database user